eclipse-iceoryx/iceoryx/doc/design/draft/named-segments.md

 class DefaultRuntimeBuilder
 {
   ...
+  IOX_BUILDER_PARAMETER(MappedSegments, premappedSegments, MappedSegments::ReadAndWrite)
-  IOX_BUILDER_PARAMETER(vector<ShmName_t>, shmSegmentNames, {});
+  IOX_BUILDER_PARAMETER(vector<ShmName_t, MAX_SHM_SEGMENTS>, shmSegmentNames, {});
-  IOX_BUILDER_PARAMETER(bool, allowUnmappedSegments, false);
+  IOX_BUILDER_PARAMETER(UnmappedSegmentBehavior, unmappedSegmentBehavior, UnmappedSegmentBehavior::LoadOnDemand);
   ...
   public:
     expected<DefaultRuntime, RuntimeBuilderError> create() noexcept;
 ```

-The `create` method of this builder would then return a custom error if a
+The `create` method of this builder would then return a custom error if:
-segment was requested that either does not exist or the current process does not have access to.
+  * A segment is requested which does not exist
+  * A segment is requested which the current process does not have access to
+  * A segment is requested which has already been captured by the `premappedSegments` option

-Additionally, when a publisher or subscriber is created, the `allowUnmappedSegments` would determine whether or not we fail or try to map the newly requested segment on the fly.
+Additionally, when a producer is created, the `unamppedSegmentBehavior` option would determine whether or not we fail or try to map the newly requested segment on the fly.

 ### Segment Matching Algorithm

 Ensuring backwards compatibility means carefully crafting how we register segments.
 The following pseudocode demonstrates how this should work in different scenarios

-#### Endpoints requesting write access (Publisher, Client Request, Server Response)
+#### Producers requesting write access (Publisher, Client Request, Server Response)

 In RouDi, given:
 * `userGroups` - A list of POSIX user groups a publishing process belongs to called